smspillaz/server-rendering-in-2018/README.md

 To shorten your learning curve, I’ve prepped [`react-boilerplate-serverless`](https://github.com/smspillaz/react-boilerplate-serverless/commits/server-rendering), a working implementation of *server-side rendering* feature.

-Feel free to check out and fork it.
+Feel free to check it out and fork.

 *Thanks to [Jack Scott](https://github.com/jackrobertscott) for reviewing a draft of this post.*